Wallsocket: Songs

 The opening track "Cops and Robbers" is a brash power pop and garage rock song.
 Kim of The Line of Best Fit called its lyrics "teasing", which follow a bank teller hiding in Wallsocket, Michigan, after scamming his customers to pay for his meth addiction.
 "Locals (Girls Like Us)", which drew comparisons to Kesha, is an electroclash song with a dance-pop instrumental and hyperpop elements about the coming of age of a group of local girls.
 The grunge and pop "Duhhhhhhhhhhhhhhhhh" contains glitchy production, spoken loops of the title, as well as relaxed percussion and synthesizer.
-Using biblical allegories, it follows a hospitalized person frustrated by their illness, ending in a guitar and harmonica climax.
+It follows a Christian transgender kid struggling with her identity and the religious guilt that comes with it, ending in a guitar and harmonica climax.
 "You Don't Even Know Who I Am", a slowcore song which drew comparisons to "Today" (1993) by the Smashing Pumpkins, describes a teenager who stalks and romanticizes her neighbour.
 "Johnny Johnny Johnny" recalls a transgender teen being groomed online and escaping an in-person encounter.
 An electropop and dance-punk track, its refrain repeats the titular playground chant.

 For DIY, Wright described "Shoot to Kill, Kill Your Darlings" as a "woozy Beck lollop".
 Its lyrics question why a rich kid would want to join the military.
 "Horror Movie Soundtrack" is written from the viewpoint of a dying soldier atop a twangy, faint, and dissonant guitar.
 Shutler described it for Dork as "creeping" and "uneas[y]" and Kim called it "lyrically terse, vague and pained".
 The following "Old Money Bitch" is an upbeat, synth-layered, electropop song about the title character being ruthlessly bullied for trying to hide her billionaire upbringing.
 The seven-minute "Geez Louise" shifts from a metal, industrial rock, and punk rant to an alt-country passage with hand claps, then a subdued acoustic guitar section and a shoegaze climax.
 In it, Underscores and Henhouse! discuss how Spanish colonization phased out the traditional third Filipino gender in favor of Catholicism.
 "Seventyseven Dog Years" is a Midwest emo song with a minimalist club beat.
 It features body horror imagery alongside the following "Uncanny Long Arms", which has a power pop guitar climax adapted from the Fishmonger track "Kinko's Field Trip 2006".
 Anthony Fantano described the closing track "Good Luck Final Girl" as a "folksy tune [where] elegant and shimmering strings quickly melt away [into a] bare, naked, stark outro".
 Shutler called it escapist.